landyachtz05/PDKE/README.md

 - Download the CCVD_INPUTS folder, and it's contents, into the CCVD folder so the structure is CCVD/CCVD_INPUTS.
 - Download the IMAGE folder, and it's contents, into the CCVD folder so the structure is CCVD/IMAGE.
 - Download the NEW_RF_MAPS folder, and it's contents, into the CCVD folder so the structure is CCVD/NEW_RF_MAPS.
-- ln -s /srv/shiny-server/PDKE/PDKESite/Shapefiles /srv/shiny-server/PDKE/shapefile
+- sudo ln -s /srv/shiny-server/PDKE/PDKESite/Shapefiles /srv/shiny-server/PDKE/PDKESite/www/shapefile
+- sudo ln -s /srv/shiny-server/PDKE/CCVD/MINI_PPT /srv/shiny-server/PDKE/PDKESite/www/results

 ### if on an old jetstream instance that doesn't allow download, need to copy up the files: